 On Page 17, second paragraph down, "HFCs such as R-134a, do not lead to ozone depletion but do contribute to global warming due to the greenhouse effect..."

 On Pages 26 & 27, under Global Warming Potential and Table 2, "Hydrofluorocarbon (HFC) refrigerants such as HFC-134a, contain no chlorine and therefore have zero ozone-depletion potential (ODP), however they can still contribute to the global warming problem caused by greenhouse gas emissions.
 The potential of a gas contributing to global warming is expressed in a relative scale, known as the Global Warming Potential or GWP.
 The GWP is reported relative to carbon dioxide; therefore, a refrigerant with a GWP of 1000 has 1000 times greater potential to contribute to global warming than carbon dioxide."

-You are correct in your understanding of GWP.
-The GWP metric was developed to allow comparisons of the global warming impacts of different gases.
-Specifically, it is a measure of how much energy the emissions a gas will absorb over a given period of time, relative to the emissions of carbon dioxide.
-The larger the GWP, the more that a given gas warms the Earth compared to carbon dioxide over that time period.
+You are correct in your understanding of GWP – The GWP metric was developed to allow comparisons of the global warming impacts of different gases.
+Specifically, it is a measure of how much energy the emissions of a gas will absorb over a given period of time, relative to the emissions of carbon dioxide.
+The larger the GWP, the more a given gas warms the Earth compared to carbon dioxide over that time period.
 The time period usually used for GWPs is 100 years.
 The GWP metric provides a simple means to compare the warming potential of different gasses, allows analysts to add up emissions estimates of different gases, and allows policymakers to compare emissions reduction options.